mzazon/awesome-cloud-projects/azure/confidential-computing-secure-enclaves/confidential-computing-secure-enclaves.md

        --output table
    ```

-   Expected output: HSM should show as "Provisioned" with your encryption keys listed.
+   Expected output: HSM should show as "Succeeded" with your encryption keys listed.

 3. Test Confidential VM Attestation: